 About The Celestials collection:

-The Chinese community, or the celestials as they were known, were amongst some of the first pioneers to settle in the North East of Tasmania.
-This collection acknowledges the Chinese people, connections, events and cultural heritage, all set within the Tasmanian landscape.
+The Chinese community, or the Celestials as they were respectfully known, were amongst some of the first pioneers to settle in the North East of Tasmania.
+The collection acknowledges the Chinese people, connections, events and their cultural heritage including a flotilla, carnivals and the brilliant colours of the apple, plum and cherry orchards of Chung Gong and his family at Turners Marsh.

 Copyright Mandy Hunniford 2022